Maha government formation: Sena will lead for next '25 Years', says Sanjay Raut

 Agitated Sena, moved to Supreme Court challenging the governor's decision on Monday to not grant it, but failed to get an urgent hearing.

-Shiv Sena in it's petition has termed the governor's decision as- "unconstitutional, unreasonable, discriminatory, capricious and mala fide".
+Shiv Sena in its petition has termed the governor's decision as- "unconstitutional, unreasonable, discriminatory, capricious and mala fide".